The Power of a Personal Letter September 13, 2013

 Writing letters is a discipline, and like all disciplines it produces a rich reward.
 My daughter’s letter writing project was an assignment to write an aging missionary who needs encouragement.
 I am grateful that her teacher was wise enough to connect the spiritual benefit with the academic pursuit.
 Letter writing is a means…a means that, used effectively, can produce wonderful results.

-Perhaps a letter to a missionary would be a good place to start for all of us.
+Perhaps a personal letter to a missionary would be a good place to start for all of us.
 Ask God who needs your encouragement and start writing.

 Subscribe to Blog via Email